wangyu-/udp2raw/README.md

 # Udp2raw-tunnel
 ![image0](images/image0.PNG)

-An Encrpyted,Anti-Replay,Multiplexed Udp Tunnel,tunnels udp traffic through fake-tcp or icmp by using raw socket
+An Encrpyted,Anti-Replay,Multiplexed Udp Tunnel,tunnels udp traffic through fake-tcp or icmp by using raw socket.Its also a Connection Stablizer.

 [简体中文](/doc/README.zh-cn.md)
 ### Send/Recv Udp Packet as Raw Packet with TCP header,ICMP header